5T33Z0/OC-Little-Translated/I_Windows/Windows_fixes.md

 7. Double-click `WinUTCOn.reg` to import it into your registry.
 8. Reboot.

-The displayled time should bow be correct.
+The displayed time should now be correct.

 ## Sharing Bluetooth Credentials between macOS and Windows